PaulGoes/MIDIsonar/README.md

 If you want to build a more permanent solution you might want to solder the components and you additionally need protyping PCB boards and soldering equipment.

-If you want to build it into a case you might additionally need wood, paint and screws (wooden case) or 3D printing equipment (3D printed plastic case).
+If you want to build it into an enclosure you might additionally need wood, paint and screws (wooden enclosure or 3D printing equipment (3D printed plastic enclosure).

 ### GPIO Pin definitions